 - Yoga Teacher Training (Baja, Mexico)

-- Author & Spoken Word Poet: Self-published 4 poetry chapbooks and book on travels in India; performed poetry for workshop and concert audiences of 100+ people and featured as a poet in cafes across the US; author of a poetry blog: What Inspires a Poem?
+- Author & Spoken Word Poet: Self-published 4 poetry chapbooks and book on travels in India; performed poetry for workshop and concert audiences of 100+ people and featured as a poet in cafes across the US; author of a poetry blog

 - Choreographer & Dancer: Naropa University Somatic Arts Concert & Vassar Repertory Dance Theater